ernscht/nitro-project-scss/project/docs/nitro.md

 http://localhost:8080/index?_layout=home
 ```

+##### Side Note About Extending Data

+Don't overload the view data.
+It will be deep extended with other data from patterns, request parameters, ....
+It's not recommended to use view data for data variations of patterns.

 #### Dynamic view data

 If you want to use dynamic view data (i.e. using data from a database or data which is available in different views),